-All powers relating to discipline and disciplinary action related to the students of the University are vested in the Vice Chancellor.
-He may delegate all or any of his powers as he deems proper to any of the officers of the University specified by him.
+All powers relating to discipline and disciplinary action related to the students of the University are vested with the Vice Chancellor.
+He may delegate all or any of his powers as he deems fit to any of the officers of the University.

-Ban on ragging on the campus: Ragging, use of alcohol, drugs, drug trafficking and eve teasing, which are criminal offences, are strictly forbidden in the University and persons found indulging in such activities will be subjected to strict disciplinary action in keeping with the law of the land.
+Ban on ragging on the campus: Ragging, use of alcohol, banned drugs, drug trafficking and eve teasing, which are criminal offences, are strictly forbidden in the University and persons found indulging in such activities will be subjected to strict disciplinary action in keeping with the law of the land.
 Indulging in any criminal activity within or outside the University and any physical violence against fellow students and fellow residents will not be tolerated and will attract stern disciplinary action including rustication.
-As per the orders of the "Hon'ble Supreme Court of India" if any incident of ragging comes to the notice of the authority of the University, the concerned student should be given liberty to explain and if his explanation is not found satisfactory, the authority would expel him/her from the University.
+As per the orders of the "Hon'ble Supreme Court of India" if any incident of ragging comes to the notice of the authority of the University, the authorities would expel him/her from the University.